-Tong Ver are less aware of their risk factors of Hispanic-American women have high blood pressure.
+To stare less aware of their risk factors of Hispanic-American women have high blood pressure.

 Prevalence for diabetes is almost TWICE AS HIGH in Hispanic-American women as in Caucasian women.

-Nearly 17% of Hispanic-American women say they are in fair or poor health, compared with 11% of Caucasian women saving the same.
-WWW.WOMENHEART.ORG Either 150 minutes of moderate physical activity or 75 minutes of vigorous physical activity per week.
+Nearly 17% of Hispanic-American women say they are in fair or poor health, compared with 11% of Caucasian women saying the same.

+WWW.WOMENHEART.ORG

+Either 150 minutes of moderate physical activity or 75 minutes of vigorous physical activity per week.

+Women should talk to their doctor about:

 NON-MODIFIABLE RISK FACTORS

 - age

 - gender family history

 MODIFIABLE RISK FACTORS

-- physical activity
+- physical activityweight

-- weight

 - smoking cessation

 cholesterol

 - blood pressure

+HISPANIC-AMERICAN WOMEN & HECRT DISEASE